 A Brief History

-On August 25, 1835, the New York newspaper The Sun published the first of 6 articles about alleged new scientific discoveries concerning the moon, specifically that a civilization had been found thriving there.
+On August 25, 1835, the New York newspaper The Sun published the first of six articles about alleged new scientific discoveries concerning the moon, specifically that a civilization had been found thriving there.
 People bought the newspapers in eager anticipation of each new report about this fabulous discovery.
 Throughout history people have been fooled by tricksters that perpetrate hoaxes, sometimes for profit, sometimes just for fun.
 Here 10 of those hoaxes are listed.
-What other hoaxes would you include?

 10. Cardiff Giant, 1869.

 In an effort to make fun of Biblical references to giants, George Hull, a New York atheist, had a “giant” carved out of a 10-foot-long chunk of gypsum and then secretly buried on his Cardiff, New York property.
 When he had workmen dig a well at that exact location, they “discovered” the “petrified” remains of a giant man.
 Visitors paid the Hoaxster 50 cents to see the wonder, and circus-founder PT Barnum offered Hull $50,000 to buy it.
 Hull eventually sold the “giant” for $23,000.

 9. Fiji (or Feejee) Mermaid, 1842.